Jax-Danger/Godot-Samsung-XR/README.md

 	print("XRDBG: viewport.transparent_bg =", viewport.transparent_bg)
 ```
 This code is what enables xr, sets viewport background to transparent, initializes the xr mode, and enables passthrough if supported, which it is, but we check anyway.

+All that is left is making a scene so we can have objects such as a cube in our passthrough to verify it works.
+Sure, seeing the meshes in either hand confirms it, but we still need an area for our playground.